Who We Are

 Through the cooperative structure of the NWDC, multiple institutions contribute their respective skills and knowledge, and agencies pool their resources to fund a cost-effective and efficient means of detecting, diagnosing and responding to wildlife disease events.
 The main objective of the NWDC is to serve the agencies that are in charge of managing and conserving wildlife species in the region.
 We also work to have strong relationships with partners in human and domestic animal health under the tenet that the health of all species is inextricably linked.

-Funding for the NWDC comes from our Members, Tufts University, and from a private donation from Tracy Holmes.
+Funding for the NWDC comes from our Members and a private donation from Tracy Holmes.

 Why the Northeast?